-Have you ever felt like you don’t want to go home?
+Have you ever felt like you don’t want to go home (because there is some much tension in the home)?
 You are so tired of the uncomfortable feeling there, that you’d prefer to work more just to avoid the stress of home?
 If this is you, you aren’t alone.
 I have had teens in my office ask, “Can’t I just stay here longer?”
 They don’t want to go home either, even though they may be the main cause of all the stress.

 The problem with avoidance, though, is that it usually leads to more problems.
 As a parent, you may feel like you can’t talk to your son or daughter without things becoming “heated.”
 Tempers begin to flare, and everyone leaves the argument feeling misunderstood.
 It is important to try to implement these five strategies to help decrease the tension and have your home be the retreat you always wanted it to be.